fbacchella/CasRealm/README.md

     role.<rolename>=CAS group
     attribute.<application attribute>=CAS attribute

+Only mapped attributes and roles are set, to avoid unespected name collisions.

 The `overrideSecurity` boolean setting can be set to `false` to only use mapping services of this realm, if the application is already CAS friendly.